infragravity/sonar-docker/README.md

 Sonar collects metrics from WMI queries and sends them to time series databases.
 Metric collection from WMI has been tested with multiple Windows versions, including Win7(SP1) and Nano Server(TP5).
 It can simultaneously be integrated following TDSDBs:
   * InfluxDb - using UDP protocol.
   * Prometeus - as HTTP exporter scrape endpoint.
-See WebAPi sample that shows how to use both of the above scenarios.

 ## Deployment Scenarios
 Sonar can be deployed as:
   * Windows service
   * Docker container
   * Kubernetes pod
 ## Documentation
 Docs are available at [knowledge base](http://www.infragravity.com/knowledge-base/sonar-overview/)
+## Samples
+The WebAPi sample shows how to use Prometheus or InfluxDb to monitor Windows container (Nano Server) with IIS.
 # Installation
 The below steps describe how to use Docker to create and deploy simple environment with Sonar, InfluxDb.
 Telegraf is optional to monitor performance metrics privided by Docker.
 ## Docker